-In the Sahel region, food security for populations depends on rain-fed agriculture which is conditioned by seasonal rainfall (Durand, 1977; Bickle et al., 2020), characterized by a strong convective activity in the summer, associated with a large climatic variability (local- and large-scale forcings), generally leading to poor precipitation forecast skills at sub-seasonal and seasonal time scale in tropical north Africa (Vogel et al., 2018).
+In the Sahel region, food security for populations depends on rainfed agriculture which is conditioned by seasonal rainfall (Durand, 1977; Bickle et al., 2020), characterized by a strong convective activity in the summer, associated with a large climatic variability (local- and large-scale forcings), generally leading to poor precipitation forecast skills at subseasonal and seasonal timescales in tropical North Africa (Vogel et al., 2018).
 Hence, climate models suffer from biases in the representation of West African Monsoon (WAM) processes and dynamics responsible for rainfall in West Africa (Roehrig et al., 2013; Martin et al., 2017).
-During the African Monsoon Multidisciplinary Analysis (AMMA) project (Redelsperger et al., 2006), the Saharan Heat Low (SHL) has been used as a key component to assess the variability of the WAM system.
+During the African Monsoon Multidisciplinary Analysis (AMMA) project (Redelsperger et al., 2006), the Saharan heat low (SHL) has been used as a key component to assess the variability in the WAM system.
 In particular, forecasters and researchers have pointed out the need to document the SHL predictability and its link with Sahelian rainfall (Janicot et al., 2008b).
-Improving precipitation forecasts not only is crucial for agriculture and water supply in the region, but is also of paramount importance for floods and diseases prevention.
+Improving precipitation forecasts not only is crucial for agriculture and water supply in the region but also is of paramount importance for floods and disease prevention.

-The SHL refers to the low surface pressure area that appears above the Sahara region in the boreal summer due to seasonal high temperatures and insolation (e.g., Lavaysse et al., 2009).
-The SHL is an essential component of the WAM system at synoptic scale (Sultan and Janicot, 2003; Parker et al., 2005; Peyrillé and Lafore, 2007; Lavaysse et al., 2009; Chauvin et al., 2010) and a driver of precipitation over the Sahel region (Lavaysse et al., 2010a; Evan et al., 2015).
+The SHL refers to the low-surface-pressure area that appears above the Sahara region in the boreal summer due to seasonal high temperatures and insolation (e.g., Lavaysse et al., 2009).
+The SHL is an essential component of the WAM system at the synoptic scale (Sultan and Janicot, 2003; Parker et al., 2005; Peyrillé and Lafore, 2007; Lavaysse et al., 2009; Chauvin et al., 2010) and a driver of precipitation over the Sahel region (Lavaysse et al., 2010a; Evan et al., 2015).
 It plays an important role in the atmospheric circulation over West Africa and brings moisture from the Atlantic Ocean to the region, thereby favoring the installation of the monsoon flow.
 In the lower atmospheric layers, the cyclonic circulation generated by a strong SHL tends to reinforce the monsoon flow around its eastern flank and the Harmattan flow along the western flank (Lavaysse, 2015).
-In the mid-layers, the anticyclonic circulation associated with the divergent flow at the top of the SHL contributes to maintain the African Easterly Jet (AEJ) around 700 hPa and modulates its intensity (Thorncroft and Blackburn, 1999).
+In the mid-layers, the anticyclonic circulation associated with the divergent flow at the top of the SHL contributes to maintaining the African Easterly Jet (AEJ) at around 700 hPa and modulates its intensity (Thorncroft and Blackburn, 1999).
 An intensification of the AEJ is observed during strong phases of SHL activity (Lavaysse et al., 2010b).
-According to Lavaysse et al. (2009), the SHL maximum activity over the Sahara occurs on average from the $20^{th}$ of June to the $17^{th}$ of September, and it is located between $7^{\circ}W - 5^{\circ}E$ and $20^{\circ}N - 30^{\circ}N$ covering much of northern Mauritania, Mali, Niger and southern Algeria [Fig.1].
-The maximum of SHL activity happens during the rainfall season in the Sahel region (from June to September, Sultan and Janicot, 2003).
-The SHL is considered as a reliable proxy of the regional- and large-scale forcings impacting the WAM (Lavaysse et al., 2010b).
+According to Lavaysse et al. (2009), the SHL maximum activity over the Sahara occurs on average from 20 June to 17 September, and it is located 20-30° N, 7° W-5° E, covering much of northern Mauritania, Mali, Niger and southern Algeria (Fig. 1).
+The maximum of SHL activity happens during the rainfall season in the Sahel region (from June to September; Sultan and Janicot, 2003).
+The SHL is considered a reliable proxy for the regional- and large-scale forcings impacting the WAM (Lavaysse et al., 2010b).